iangel11/cse15l-lab-reports/lab4.md

   `cd<space>lab7<enter>` This command changes the directory to lab7.

 #### Summary:
-This command clones your fork of the repository and changes the directory to the cloned repository.
+These commands clones your fork of the repository and changes the directory to the cloned repository.